 Demonstrate Your Creativity:

 You can demonstrate your culinary prowess by using rose petals in the following ways:

 - Rose tea- Dry rose petals can be steeped in hot water to prepare a delightful rose tea

 - Rose butter-Here you need to chop rose petals and incorporate them into softened butter.
 The butter should be packed into a ramekin and then chilled before serving.
 This butter is perfect for crackers, biscuits, crackers, and fruity muffins.

 - Use in granola-Add dry rose petals into a sweet granola mix that consists of apricots, honey, and dried cranberries.
 Pair it with yogurt and turn it into a healthy snack.

-- Rose water-Make use of rose infused water for lending rose flavor to sponge cakes, custards, and a number of baked goods
+- Rose water-Make use of rose-infused water for lending rose flavour to sponge cakes, custards, and a number of baked goods

 It is rightly said that the first impression is the best impression, and that rightly fruits in the case of dishes.
 The presentation of the dish creates a significant difference in the appetizing quotient of your meal.
 After preparing the dish with utmost dedication, you need to spend a considerable amount of time in garnishing.
 The above mentioned were some of the ways in which you can use edible roe petals in your kitchen.